 Recruitment

-Boston College Law School, Boston University School of Law, Columbia University Law School, Duke University School of Law, Emory University School of Law, Fordham University School of Law, George Washington University Law School, Georgetown University Law Center, Harvard Law School, Howard University School of Law, New York University School of Law, Northwestern University School of Law, Stanford Law School, UCLA School of Law, University of California at Berkeley, Boalt Hall School of Law, University of Chicago Law School, University of Florida Levin College of Law, University of Illinois College of Law, University of Miami School of Law, University of Michigan Law School, University of Notre Dame Law School, University of Pennsylvania Law School, University of Southern California Gould School of Law, University of Texas School of Law, University of Virginia School of Law, Vanderbilt University Law School, Yale Law School
+Boston College Law School, Boston University School of Law, Columbia University Law School, Duke University School of Law, George Washington University Law School, Georgetown University Law Center, Harvard Law School, Howard University School of Law, New York University School of Law, Northwestern University School of Law, SMU Dedman School of Law, Stanford Law School, UCLA School of Law, University of California at Berkeley, University of Chicago Law School, University of Michigan Law School, University of Notre Dame Law School, University of Pennsylvania Law School, University of Southern California Gould School of Law, University of Texas School of Law, University of Virginia School of Law, Yale Law School

 Social media